 *Proof of vaccination and proof of recovery can be shown instead of PCR testing.

-All travelers to the Canary Islands must bring a 72-hour negative PCR test for entry.
+All travelers to the Canary Islands must bring a vaccination certificate and a 72-hour negative PCR test for entry.
+They will also go through a health inspection upon entry.

 The following must be completed prior to traveling to Spain: